 - Since this uses premade dough, you can keep some extra cookie dough frozen for whenever you get a craving.

-Disadvantages to Baking Cookies in the Air Fryer
+Disadvantages of Baking Cookies in the Air Fryer

 - These are not going to be the prettiest cookies.
 There is a lot of hot air circulating around in the fryer and sometimes the dough may get blown around a bit, making the cookies more of an oval shape.